-What degrees are offered at Saint Paul School of Theology?
+What makes Saint Paul School of Theology unique?

 Saint Paul has a long tradition of integrating practical experiences in ministry with work in the classroom to prepare men and women for leadership in the church.
 We are one seminary with two innovative, vibrant collaborations that make up our two campus locations.
 To learn more, visit Why Saint Paul.